B-Mohammed2/canvas/README.md

 ## Bugs and Issues
 1. Eraser: When I tried to set the eraser on the drawing white line it failed as it was showing as a white line after saving.
 Therefore, I used (globalCompositeOperation = "destination-out") from W3school website.
 2. Image Pointer: it is for saving the canvas as an image with every mouse up action. when the mouse coming out from the canvas was counted as a mouse up action as well. this had effect on Undo button.
 Therefore, I added if condition of (painting == true) to convert canvas to image function and now undo button is working properly.
+3. The canvas resizing: the canvas was losing drawing when ever trying to resize it.
+I set the canvas height and width to 2000px to avoid losing any drawing.

 ## Acknowledgments

-I would like to express my sincere gratitude and acknowledge the following resources for their valuable contributions to this project:
+I would like to mention and acknowledge the following resources for their valuable contributions to this project:

-- [**Flaticon**](https://www.flaticon.com) and [**Font Awesome**](https://fontawesome.com): I extend my special thanks to Flaticon and Font Awesome for providing an extensive collection of high-quality icons used in the toolbar of our application.
-These icons have greatly enhanced the visual appeal and functionality of the project.
+- [**Flaticon**](https://www.flaticon.com), [**Font Awesome**](https://fontawesome.com), [**w3school**](https://www.w3schools.com/icons/): I extend my thanks to Flaticon, Font Awesome and w3school for providing high-quality icons used in the toolbar of the application.
+These icons have improved the visual appeal and functionality of the project.

-- [**OpenAI's ChatGPT**](https://chat.openai.com): I would like to express our deep appreciation to OpenAI's ChatGPT for providing invaluable assistance and guidance throughout the development of this project.
+- [**OpenAI's ChatGPT**](https://chat.openai.com): I would like to express our appreciation to OpenAI's ChatGPT for providing assistance and guidance throughout the development of this project.
 ChatGPT has been instrumental in answering our questions, providing explanations, and offering solutions, making this project possible.

 - [**Mozilla Developer Network**](https://developer.mozilla.org/en-US/docs/Web/JavaScript): I would like to acknowledge the Mozilla Developer Network (MDN) for its comprehensive and reliable documentation on JavaScript.
 MDN has served as an essential resource, providing in-depth explanations, examples, and references, enabling us to leverage the power of JavaScript effectively.